 Last summer, they’d get antsy in this field—bothered by bugs and concerned about what they might be missing back at the barn.
 After only an hour or so, they’d pace back and forth at the gate.
 Well, it wasn’t because of a lack of good grass.
 We had some ideas about how to make them more comfortable.

 The pasture looks fabulous to me, and Firefly agrees.
 When I trail-rode him past the open gate, he caught sight of that grassy slope and dragged me into the field.
-I let him graze and wander up to the run-in shed.
+I let him graze and wander.
 Here’s hoping Grappa, Otter and Ray Ray like it as much as Firefly does.

 This weekend the weather became suddenly steamy.
 The old boys can’t shed their coats fast enough.
 They were sweating under their summer-weight fly sheets.
 So we brought them in for baths and body clipping.
-A taste of their former show-horse days; Grappa and Otter are old pros at this.
+A taste of their former show-horse days; Grappa and Otter are pros at this.
 They stand quietly and enjoy the attention.
-Grappa’s looking mighty fine for his advanced age (28 this year!).
+Grappa’s looking excellent for his advanced age (28 this year!).